cxw42/TabFern/index.md

 <strong>TabFern is now available in the [Chrome Web Store](https://chrome.google.com/webstore/detail/tabfern-tab-manager-and-b/hbajjpcdbninabigakflkhiogmmjaakm)</strong>

+Check out the code or report issues [on GitHub](https://github.com/cxw42/TabFern).

 # Usage

  - Click the icon to open the TabFern view.
 The view will also open when